RealmOfNicolas/RealmOfNicolas.github.io/_posts/2018-04-24-Python-lesson-1.md

   </tr>
   <tr>
     <td>We entered the class for our first python lesson.We were assigned our
 Seats and I sat down.
 I was next to two people who were capable of mostly helping themselves.Our teacher told us what to do and then we were of and ready to learn.
-I logged on and signed up for code academy and made a new repository and forked Jekyll-now.
+I logged on and signed up for Codecademyand made a new repository and forked Jekyll-now.
 Then our teacher called us in and explained to us about code academy and what made a good blog.
 After that he told us to go work on code academy and get a feel for the lessons.
 </td>
   </tr>